 Moore real estate is some of the most expensive in South Carolina, although Moore house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Moore isn’t mainly white- or blue-collar occupations dominate the local economy, Moore is neither predominantly one nor the other.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Moore is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Moore is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Moore who work in management occupations (13.69%), office and administrative support (11.03%), and sales jobs (10.19%).

 The per capita income in Moore in 2010 was $27,855, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $111,420 for a family of four.
 However, Moore contains both very wealthy and poor people as well.

 Moore is an extremely ethnically-diverse town.
 The people who call Moore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moore residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Moore include English, Irish, Italian, and European.

 The most common language spoken in Moore is English.
 Other important languages spoken here include Other Indo-European and Spanish.